mfranczy/wg-image-compatibility/docs/proposals/PROPOSAL_B.md

   schema/
 ```

-- cmd/ - provided cmds
+- `cmd/` - provided cmds
-- pkg/cmd - all cmds should be written in a form that they can be exported
+- `pkg/cmd/` - all cmds should be written in a form that they can be exported
-- pkg/plugins - plugins extracts and validates information on the host.
+- `pkg/plugins/` - plugins extracts and validates information on the host.
   They must match compatibility domains from the compatibility spec.
-  For instance `org.opencontainers.kernel.module` should be able to list and validate kernel modules on the host.
+  For instance *org.opencontainers.kernel.module* should be able to list and validate kernel modules on the host.
-- pkg/plugins/core - all core plugins maintained by OCI under `org.opencontainers` domain
+- `pkg/plugins/core/` - all core plugins maintained by OCI under `org.opencontainers` domain
-- pkg/plugins/community - all community plugins with their own domains with schema.
+- `pkg/plugins/community/` - all community plugins with their own domains with schema.
   Community maintainers will have access to their own domain directory.
-- pkg/schema - schema with graph implementation
+- `pkg/schema/` - schema with graph implementation

 ### Core Plugins